ossamamehmood/Recruitee/README.md

 ## Job Search

+64% of job seekers get hired through a referral.
+Use Job Portal to boost your chances of getting hired through people you know.

-Search a Job and Apply
+- Search a Job
+- View a Jobs
+- Apply

 <p align="center">
   <img alt="" style="{max-height: 0px}" src="./Prototype/Job Search/JobSearch.png">